HowardHinnant/date/README.md

 4. `"julian.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Julian calendar which is fully interoperable with everything above.
 See http://howardhinnant.github.io/date/julian.html for more details.

+5. `"islamic.h"` is a header-only library built on top of the `"date.h"` library which implements a proleptic Islamic calendar which is fully interoperable with everything above.
+See http://howardhinnant.github.io/date/islamic.html for more details.

 There has been a recent change in the library design.
 If you are trying to migrate from the previous design, rename `day_point` to `sys_days` everywhere, and that ought to bring the number of errors down to a small roar.

 `"date.h"` and `"tz.h"` are now proposed for standardization here:  http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0355r0.html